How To Shoot Up your website’s SEO rank over time with Link Relevance

 Google will rank trusted answers for each keyword.
 That means 500 word posts will hardly get on Google’s first page.
 Make your posts prove your authority on subjects.
 Proving indepth value through content in this way will not just give you long term SEO gains but help you convert more readers into customers.

-One of the ways to use hubpages for ranking is via a townguide.
+One of the ways to use hubpages for ranking is via guides.
 These are usually not hard to create.
-It’s as simple as creating a page where you talk about the features and amenities in your neighborhood or town.
+For example, creating a town guide is as simple as creating a page where you talk about the features and amenities in your neighborhood or town.
 Then you link to many authority pages that would offer more information to visitors.
 What you want to do is to have some of your inbound links in, that is, point to resourceful pages on your website.

 - Anchor text variety.